ket395/ket395/README.md

 ## [WARNING] - My personal and professional websites are don't exist, to explain, they are not owned/managed by me.
 You have been warned more than 3 times.
 Do not get scammed.

-## Mastering categorical female psychology sans a professor's supervision
+## Mastering categorical female psychology sans a professor's or supervisor's supervision

 What could possibly go wrong?
 Somethings went wrong but then I clawed my way back, just kidding I took a midnight stroll in the beautiful stormclad moonlight like a unique nocturnal memeber of Hominidae family, why unique?
 Because unique I am.